Safe and Efficient Social Navigation through Explainable Safety Regions Based on Topological Features: Background

 It is important to note that this formulation considers only the duration $\ell_i$ of each topological feature (bar), rather than its starting time $b_i$.
 This is because persistent entropy aims to capture the distribution of topological feature lifetimes rather than their birth times.
 Ignoring starting times ensures that the measure remains invariant under time shifts in the filtration, making it more robust for comparing different persistence barcodes.
 In particular, we focus on dimension 0, which is characterized by the fact that all features in this dimension are born at the same instant but have different durations, meaning some persist longer than others.

 The maximum persistent entropy corresponds to the situation in which all the intervals in the barcode are of equal length.
-In that case, $H = \ln{n}$, where is the number of elements of $I$.
+In that case, $\PE = \ln{n}$, where $n$ is the number of elements of $I$ (i.e, the number of bars in the persistence diagram $D$).
 In contrast, the value of the persistent entropy decreases as more intervals of different lengths are present.
 A potential point of confusion arises because persistent entropy does not measure the entropy of the distribution of bar lengths directly.
 Instead, it measures the entropy of the probability distribution induced by the relative contributions of each bar to the total barcode length.
 If all bars had the same length, their contributions would be equal, maximizing entropy.
 Conversely, when some bars dominate the total length, entropy decreases.
 Thus, persistent entropy should be interpreted as the entropy of the distribution of bar indices weighted by their respective lifetimes, rather than the entropy of the length distribution itself.

-For example, for the persistence barcode of dimension 0 in Fig. \ref{fig:persistencebarcode}, we have 5 bars with the following lengths $l_i$: $1,1,2,2,8$, obtaining a total length $L$ of $14$.
+For example, for the persistence barcode of dimension 0 in Fig. \ref{fig:persistencebarcode}, we have 5 bars (red bars correspond to 0 dimension topological features) with the following lengths $l_i$: $1,1,2,2,8$, obtaining a total length $L$ of $14$.
 Thus, the probabilities ($p_i$) in this case are: $\frac{1}{14}$, $\frac{1}{14}$, $\frac{2}{14}$, $\frac{2}{14}$, and $\frac{8}{14}$, resulting in a persistent entropy of 1.25.

-A different distribution of the same points producing lower or higher persistent entropy indicates that the points are more concentrated or dispersed, respectively.
+The stability insights derived from persistence diagrams~\cite{cohen-steiner2007stability} and persistent entropy~\cite{atienza2020stability,rucco2017new} offer a solid foundation for measuring the stability of topological features in response to minor changes.
+In particular, they guarantee that small perturbations in the input lead to short bars in the persistence barcode and result in minimal, bounded shifts in the persistent entropy.
+This property is especially useful in contexts like robot navigation, where slight variations in the robot's position—such as those occurring between two time instances with minimal displacement—can otherwise lead to significant uncertainties in the system’s analysis.